It's June 16, 2020 and Microsoft released Cumulative Update 17 for Exchange Server 2016 (KB4556414).…

 Find SMTP relay logs

-It’s not possible to find Exchange SMTP logs path in Exchange admin center.
-We can use Exchange Management Shell and find where the SMTP logs are placed.
+It’s impossible to find Exchange SMTP logs path in Exchange admin center.
+We need to use Exchange Management Shell and find where the SMTP logs are placed.

 [PS] C:\>Get-FrontendTransportService -Identity "EX01-2016" | fl Name,Identity,Receive*